PlayVoice/lora-svc/README.md

 Uni-SVC main branch is for singing voice clone based on whisper with speaker encoder and speaker adapter.

-Uni-SVC main target is to develop [Lora](https://github.com/PlayVoice/Uni-SVC/blob/main/model/generator.py#L12-L44) for SVC.
+Uni-SVC main target is to develop [lora](https://github.com/PlayVoice/Uni-SVC/blob/main/model/generator.py#L12-L44) for SVC.

+With lora, maybe clone a singer just need 10 stence after 10 minutes train.
+Each singer is a plug-in of the base model.

 ![lora](https://user-images.githubusercontent.com/16432329/225337790-392b958a-67ec-4643-b26a-018ee8e4cf56.jpg)